Skip to main content

 7 mentions Positive Neutral Negative

-• “Simple and easy to understand UI, several classes, loads of items/weapons/armor, good music and randomly generated dungeons means there's lots of replayability.”
+• “Simple and easy to understand UI, several classes, loads of items/weapons/armor, good music and randomly generated dungeons mean there's lots of replayability.”

-• “Great art style, lovely music and sound, interesting combat, funny randomized naming system (totally not biased from having my name as a prefix).”
+• “Great art style, lovely music and sound, interesting combat, funny randomized naming system.”

-• “It does lack atmosphere, and the music is awful!”
+• “It lacks atmosphere, and the music is awful!”

-• “You can turn it off and have some decent atmospheric music on the stereo.”
+• “You can turn the music off and play some decent atmospheric music on the stereo instead.
+The graphics need more charm as well.”

 • stability